fe80Grau/ytdlp2STRM/README.md

 * ¡¡IMPORTANT!!
 EDIT channel_list.example.json with your channels names (you can see channel name (or ID or USER)  after first / (slash) in youtube channel URL).
 Save it as channel_list.json (delete .example sufix).

-* Makes a NFO (tvshow.nfo) for each youtube channel (to get name, description and images).
+* Makes a NFO (tvshow.nfo) for each youtube channel (to get name, description and images). *Description only works in Linux systems at the moment

 ## Service
 ytdlp2strm.service example service to run main.py with systemctl .
 Put it into /etc/systemd/system and run systemctl enable ytdlp2strm.service , systemctl start ytdlp2strm.service